lavanet/lava/x/timerstore/README.md

 This document specifies the `timerstore` module of Lava Protocol.

-This module is not a standard module that the user can interact with, except for a few queries for debugging purposes.
+This module, primarily a utility for other modules, is not a standard module with which users can interact, except for a few queries intended for debugging purposes.
 The module is used as a powerful utility for other modules.

 The timerstore allows other modules to create timers, that triggers a callback functions.
 A timer defined in this module can be of two types: BlockHeight or BlockTime.